git/git.github.io/rev_news/drafts/edition-107.md

   implemented, and which replaced the old 'recursive' strategy, uses the same rename detection rules as that old strategy.
-He suggested adding the `-s recursive` option to the cherry-pick command to check if it works differently using the old 'recursive' strategy.
+He suggested adding the `-s recursive` option to the cherry-pick command to check if it worked differently using the old 'recursive' strategy.

   Elijah mentioned especially that "exact renames" are detected first when performing rename detection, and if files have different names they are matched randomly as renames.

-  Jeremy replied to Elijah saying that he is seeing similar behavior.
+  Jeremy replied to Elijah saying that he observed a similar behavior.
 He gave examples of some issues he was seeing, and he suggested to match files using a "difference value" between the paths and filenames of the different files.
 He also said he wrote a script to help him resolve conflicts.

-  Elijah replied to Jeremy with further explanations about the fact that renames are just an help for developers as they are not recorded but computed from scratch in response to user commands.
-He also asked for clarification about some points, and suggested that some files Jeremy has issues with have been added in both repos A and B, which creates a conflict, which is not a rename issue.
-In the same way when a file has been removed in both repo A and B, there is no rename issue.
+  Elijah replied to Jeremy with further explanations about the fact that renames are just a help for developers as they are not recorded but computed from scratch in response to user commands.
+He also asked for clarification about some points, and suggested that some files Jeremy had issues with had been added in both repos A and B, which created conflicts but were not rename issues.
+  Similarly, when a file has been removed in both repo A and B, there is no rename issue.
 The file should just be deleted.

-  About the idea of matching files using a "difference value" between the paths and filenames of the different files, Elijah replied that he had tried similar ideas, but found that in practice it could take significant time and not provide much benefit.
+  About the idea of matching files using a "difference value" between the paths and filenames of the different files, Elijah replied that he had tried similar ideas, but found that in practice it could take significant time and would not provide much benefit.

   Elijah also discussed the case of having a "base" version with a directory named "library-x-1.7/", while a "stable" version has many